-Microorganisms harbors the mammalian body in great numbers.
-Each inner and outer surface of humans and animals is colonized with microorganisms, and the total number of microorganisms on mammals outnumbers the number of mammal cells.
-There’s a microbiome of the skin, the gut, the mouth and so forth, and each of these are essential for the normal function of the host – the animal.
+All surfaces of the mammalian body are colonized with microorganisms to an extent, where the total number of microorganisms outnumbers the number of mammalian cells.
+There’s a microbiome of the skin, the gut, the mouth, etc., and each of these is essential for the normal function of the host – the animal.

-The gut microbiome has a great influence on the mammal.
-Beneficial microorganisms live in symbiosis with the animal and provides nutrients, vitamins, help digest fiber, modulate the immune system and protect the animal from infection.
-A key nutrient for animal health that is produced by the gut microbiome is short-chain fatty acids (SCFA), and extensive research have shown that when the microbiome is disturbed, less SCFA are produced, leading to damage to the gut wall and inflammation in the animal.
-A healthy microbiome interacts with the immune system of the adult animal to keep it in balance, but also during early life of the animals is the microbiome important for proper development of the innate and adaptive immune system.
+The gut microbiome has a great influence on health.
+Beneficial microorganisms provide nutrients and vitamins, help digest fiber, modulate the immune system, and protect the animal from infection.
+A key nutrient for animal health that is produced by the gut microbiome is short-chain fatty acids (SCFA) and extensive research has shown that when the microbiome is disturbed, less SCFA is produced, leading to damage to the gut wall and inflammation in the animal.
+A healthy microbiome interacts with the immune system of the adult animal to keep it in balance, but also during the early life of the animals is the microbiome important for the proper development of the innate and adaptive immune system.
 A key role of the gut microbiome is its protection against pathogens.
-It simple competes with pathogen microorganisms for space and nutrients, thereby keeping intruders at bay.
+It simply competes with pathogen microorganisms for space and nutrients, thereby keeping intruders at bay.

 Opposite, an unbalanced microbiome might compete with the animal for nutrients, produce toxins and invade host tissue leading to disease.
 A disturbed microbiome is correlated to autoimmune conditions as well as many metabolic and inflammatory diseases.
-The importance of a healthy microbiome is getting increased acknowledge, both for humans and animals.
+The importance of a healthy microbiome is getting increasingly acknowledged, both for humans and animals.

-A healthy microbiome is key to have healthy livestock with fewer infections as well as an optimal utilization of nutrients for weight gain and/or milk production.
+A healthy microbiome is a key to having healthy livestock with fewer infections as well as optimal utilization of nutrients for weight gain and/or milk production.

 Microbiome and antibiotics

 As an alternative to antibiotics to prevent infection of pathogen microorganisms, the microbiome of the animals can be enhanced.
-A healthy microbiome can compete with harmful microorganisms and thus protect the animal from a number of infections.
+A healthy microbiome can compete with harmful microorganisms and thus protect the animal from several infections.
 A healthy microbiome can be generated through the addition of pre- and probiotics to the feed as supplements.
-This theory is an active field of development and has been taken into practice at a number of different sites.
-However, there is still much to be learned to full take advantage of the animal’s microbiome communities.
+This theory is an active field of development and has been taken into practice at several different sites.
+However, there is still much to be learned to fully take advantage of the animal’s microbiome communities.

 Microbiome and nutrient uptake

 Before ingested food is digested and absorbed, it is in contact with the gut microbiome.
-The nutrient processing and availability therefore depend on the activities of the gut microbiome.
-The microbiome is capable of digesting fibers otherwise inaccessible to animal, to produce short-chain fatty acids that works as energy and signaling molecules to animals, generate vitamins (mainly B and K).
+The nutrient processing and availability, therefore, depend on the activities of the gut microbiome.
+The microbiome is capable of digesting fibers otherwise inaccessible to the animal, producing short-chain fatty acids that work as energy and signaling molecules to animals, and generating vitamins (mainly B and K).
 And so forth.
-The list of roles of the gut microbiome for metabolism is long, and it is not surprising that the health of the gut microbiome affects the animal’s ability to take up energy form the feed.
-An optimal utilization of nutrients can improve weight gain in livestock as well as milk production in cattle.
-Thus, a healthy microbiome not only improves the health and well-being of your animals – it also holds the potential to improve your economical balance as a farmer.
+The list of roles of the gut microbiome for metabolism is long, and it is not surprising that the health of the gut microbiome affects the animal’s ability to take up energy from the feed.
+Optimal utilization of nutrients can improve weight gain in livestock as well as milk production in cattle.
+Thus, a healthy microbiome not only improves the health and well-being of your animals – but also holds the potential to improve your economic balance as a farmer.

-Dr Stafford Vigors, a researcher at a Food Research Centre in Ashtown, Dublin, described his research on the role of the microiome for feed efficiency in a post on the website microbiologysociety.org (Posted on October 24, 2018):
+Dr. Stafford Vigors, a researcher at a Food Research Centre in Ashtown, Dublin, described his research on the role of the microbiome for feed efficiency in a post on the website microbiologysociety.org (Posted on October 24, 2018):